processing/pr05-grant/2024_NewBeginnings/final-reports/pr05_2024_final_report_Claudine_Chen.md

 considering the guiding principles of automation and intuitiveness.
 A previously manual process was automated, and the contributions data was consolidated into a database file.

+The processing contributions repository is now integrated into the processing account.
+The previously named and private repository `processing/processing-contributions` is now named `processing/processing-contributions-legacy`.
+There is now a repository named `processing/processing-contributions`, which contains only the important files of `mingness/processing-contributions-new`.

 ### Logic of previous repository
 The previous process required the Processing librarian to add entries to the